• Skip to primary navigation

 8. Escape Fantasies

-People with burnout may fantasize of running away or taking a solo trip because they are dissatisfied with their work’s never-ending responsibilities.
+People with burnout may fantasize about running away or taking a solo trip because they are dissatisfied with their work’s never-ending responsibilities.

 They may use drugs, alcohol, or food to dull their emotional agony in extreme circumstances.